ncaudill27/combate/README.md

-# README
+# Oss Combate

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A place to look at upcoming BJJ tournaments and sign up.

+## What is this?

+Oss Combate is a Flatiron student Rails Portfolio project

+### Dependencies

-* Ruby version
+* Ruby 2.6.1

-* System dependencies

-* Configuration

-* Database creation
+* Rails 6.0.2.1

-* Database initialization
+* BCrypt 3.1.7

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* OmniAuth

-* ...
+* Sqlite3 1.4